thapabishwa/drone-ci-example/README.md

 # drone-ci-example
-Follows the Getting Started guide at https://docs.drone.io/server/provider/github/
+Follows the Getting Started guide at https://docs.drone.io/server/provider/github/ for running a local Drone Server and Runner on Mac OS.

+# Overview of Terms
+The "Drone Server" provides a nice web GUI for seeing what CI/CD is happening.
+You register it with your GitHub account as an OAuth application that knows to kick off build-test-deploy pipelines whenever you make PRs, etc.

+"Drone Runners" do the heavy lifting of executing your pipelines.
+They listen to the "Drone Server", to which they authenticate with an arbitrary shared secret, to download your code and receive instructions for what to do with your code.

 # Authorizing the Drone Server with your GitHub
-Multiple processes will need to stay running to make this work, and ideally they won't be interrupted or

-1. Install ngrok and tmux
+1. Install [ngrok](https://ngrok.com/) and make an account with them
-2. Make a tmux session called `drone-ngrok` and run `ngrok http 80` in it.
+2. In a dedicated terminal window or tmux session, run `ngrok http 80` (and don't cancel it with ^C).
 This will expose port 80 on your computer to the wider internet via a random URL of ngrok's choosing.
-The output of that function should look like
+The output of that function should look like:
 ```
 ngrok by @inconshreveable     (Ctrl+C to quit)